Environmental Management System

 Upgrading the level of the environmental management system

 At the Ricoh Group, we have been working to develop and improve environmental management systems (EMS), initially on a business site basis, to accelerate our environmental conservation activities.
 Starting with the Ricoh Gotemba Plant, which received ISO/DIS 14001 certification in 1995, all major Ricoh production sites worldwide were ISO 14001 certified as of March 2000.
 Then in 2001, the sales group in Japan as a whole gained ISO 14001 certification.
 Sales subsidiaries other than those in Japan are also making every effort to acquire ISO 14001 certification.
 The Group has thus promoted the creation of a climate for sustainable environmental management by all employees through the acquisition of ISO 14001 certification.
-In February 2007, our business site-based EMS worldwide were revised to become business-division based ones, aiming to integrate environmental activities with business activities and thus enable effective sustainable environmental management.
-After the revision, decision-making on business activities and environmental conservation activities can be made by the same business division relevant to the activities.
-In the same year, Ricoh and its sales subsidiaries in Japan acquired integrated ISO 14001 certification.
-Based on the 16th Environmental Action Plan commencing in fiscal 2008, each business division has set its own targets and is implementing a variety of measures to meet them.
+Since February 2007, in an effort to fuse business and environment and pursue environmental management, our business site-based EMS worldwide were revised to become business division-based, placing business activities and environmental protection activities under a single decision-making process.
+In tandem with this initiative, Ricoh and its sales subsidiaries in Japan have acquired integrated ISO 14001 certification.
+Moreover, in December 2013 accreditation was completely integrated within Japan, governance was strengthened while at the same time a rationalization of accreditation business was conducted.

 - *For the status of the Ricoh Group's ISO 14001 acquisition, please visit "Ricoh Group's ISO 14001"